elliotsayes/permaweb-address/README.md

-# create arweave wallet file
+# read an arweave wallet file's address

-A command line program that creates a wallet json file.
+A command line program that reads a wallet json file's address.